Faith Ringgold: Selected exhibitions

 Ringgold's first one-woman show, American People, opened December 19, 1967, at Spectrum Gallery.
 The show included three of her murals: The Flag is Bleeding, U.S. Postage Stamp Commemorating the Advent of Black Power, and Die.
-She wanted the opening to not be "another all white" opening but a "refined black art affair".
+She wanted the opening to not be "another all white" opening but a "refined Black art affair".
 There was music and her children invited their classmates.
 Over 500 people attended the opening, including artists Romare Bearden, Norman Lewis, and Richard Mayhew.

+In 2010, Miami Art Museum Director Thom Collins and Neuberger Museum of Art Chief Curator Tracy Fitzpatrick curated American People, Black Light: Faith Ringgold's Paintings of the 1960s.
+The exhibition includes 49 works from the landmark series American People (1963–67) and Black Light (1967–71), along with related murals and political posters.
+The catalog was written by Michele Wallace (ISBN 978-0-979-56293-8).
+It was shown at the following venues: